 Some studies have linked depression with inflammation in the brain.
 Antioxidants protect cells against the damage caused by inflammation.
 They may also help protect amino acids such as tryptophan (see above) and ensure that it is more available to the brain.

 Antioxidants are found in all vegetables and fruits, especially brightly coloured produce such as red peppers, blueberries, green leafy veg.
-Turmeric is also a very powerful antioxidant with a myriad of health benefits including protecting the neurons of the brain and lifting mood.
-Saffron is also very effective as a natural anti-depressant, although you’d need to eat a lot of saffron rice to experience significant change in mood.
+Turmeric is also a very powerful antioxidant with a myriad of health benefits including protecting the neurons of the brain and lifting the mood.
+Saffron is also very effective as a natural anti-depressant, although you’d need to eat a lot of saffron rice to experience a significant change in mood.
 It is available, however, as a supplement.

 More and more studies are linking a healthy balance of gut bacteria with brain health.
 We have bacteria over and inside our entire body, most of it beneficial.
 In fact, the human body is 95% bacteria.
-Most of the trillions of bacterial cells are found in the large intestine where they help with the final breakdown of our food, fight against harmful bacteria, yeasts and parasites, produce compounds that repair the intestinal walls, and importantly for mood, synthesise B Vitamins and Serotonin.
+Most of the trillions of bacterial cells are found in the large intestine where they help with the final breakdown of our food, fight against harmful bacteria, yeasts, and parasites, produce compounds that repair the intestinal walls, and importantly for mood, synthesise B Vitamins and Serotonin.
 Several studies have linked imbalanced gut flora with depression and mood issues and recent studies suggest there may even be a link between low diversity of gut bacteria and obesity4, diabetes, Alzheimer’s and dementia5, and heart disease.

 Boost your gut bacteria by eating plenty of fibre including vegetables, small amounts of fruit, whole grains such as oats, brown rice, buckwheat, quinoa, beans and pulses, nuts and seeds.
-Fermented foods are also helpful such as plain “live” yogurt (but not fruit or yogurt drinks sweetened with sugar or artificial sweeteners), kefir, sauerkraut, kimchi, kombucha or take a multi strain probiotic supplement every day.
+Fermented foods are also helpful such as plain “live” yogurt (but not fruit or yogurt drinks sweetened with sugar or artificial sweeteners), kefir, sauerkraut, kimchi, kombucha or take a multi-strain probiotic supplement every day.

 Healthy body, healthy mind